 Of course, they do have front and rear brakes and come with an all-important safety accessory – a bell.
 This is activated by twisting a grip on the right handlebar.

 These bikes are as simple as they come.
 They remind us of the concept of Ford’s Model T – except that they are bicycles and the colour choice is yellow, not black.

 Once you are done with the bicycle, simply snap the lock back on and scramble the numbers on the lock.
 You will also need to ‘end the trip’ on the app.
 You can also view your trip details over the app.

 Eventually, when Ofo does start charging for their service, it will cost $0.50 per trip.

 oBike Bike Sharing Service

-oBike’s bicycles are white with basket in front.
+oBike’s bicycles are white with a basket in front.
 It works in a similar manner except that the bike is unlocked by scanning a QR code found on the bike.